southwick-associates/salicprep/github_vignettes/r-on-server.md

 ![](img/R-install-issues/install-location.png)

-It's okay to click on "Yes" to install to the existing folder.
+It's okay to click on "Yes" to install to the existing folder (`Rprofile.site` and `Renviron.site` should be preserved).
 Then you can just click through the other defaults.

 ![](img/R-install-issues/overwrite-warning.png)